JJ/hoborg/text/text.md

 which I would have to fight my way out.

 Thus to avoid their gaze I started to look around.
 In the walls of the office hanged posters of announcements and features.
-"The Mighty Mechanical Man" featured what looked like a guy sheathed in gold foil lifting an elephant.
+"Manuel The Mighty Mechanical Man" featured what looked like a guy sheathed in gold foil lifting an elephant.
 "The Human Radio Receiver" was on another poster, dressed like a sailor for no reason and with a hat from which several wires sprouted, from the wires, wavy lines came